 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oakland include German, English, Swedish, Irish, and Czech.
+Important ancestries of people in Oakland include German, English, Swedish, Irish, and Danish.

 The most common language spoken in Oakland is English.
 Other important languages spoken here include Spanish and Polish.